-- Easements give the utility company the right to use the land owned by the individual for a specific purpose.
+- Easements give the utility company the right to use the land owned for a specific purpose.
 Most commonly, negotiations directly with private property owners determine easement rights and restrictions for using portions of the land that remain owned by the landowner.
 Because the property is still owned by the property owner, the owner may use the ground within the power line easement as desired, while honoring the negotiated terms of the easement agreement.

 - Permitting occurs when the utility applies for a permit to place the facility across public lands.

 - Eminent domain is an option of last resort when all other options have been unsuccessful.
 In this case, the utility company may exercise its right to use the easement or property through court actions.
 Independent appraisers, through the court, will determine a fair price to be paid for the land.